-But HD remember, keep in mind that for nine months, babies are sea creatures that only become land mammals very, very recently.
-So the moment you put them back in water, which has a compression on them, the moment they've gone back to that amniotic fluid, again, that is really, really calming.
-The thing that's very just calming uncoming Find the right word now, is it removing them from the bath because again, that takes everything away, and it's a big temperature change again, babies like what they know.
-And so getting them into the bath works like a dream.
-And it has but it's more theoretically I'm speaking from the theory.
-I mean, it could it could have to do with diaper contact and what have you, but at the end of the day, it's warm water, and it's them being submerged in water, which works really well.
+But HG remember, keep in mind that for nine months, babies are sea creatures that only became land mammals very, very recently.
+So the moment you put them back in water, which has a compression on them, the moment they've gone back to that amniotic fluid again, that is really, really calming.
+The thing that's very just uncalming is then removing them from the bath because again, that takes everything away, and it's a big temperature change again, babies like what they know.
+And so getting them into the bath works like a dream, but it's more theoretically, I'm speaking from the theory.
+I mean, it could have to do with diaper contact and what have you, but at the end of the day, it's warm water, and it's them being submerged in water, which works really well.
 Okay.

-We're gonna move on
+We're gonna move on.